 Helping children comfortably separate (say good-bye) from their parents is a key component in the program.
 This may be your family's first experience with separation.
 Please know that we are sensitive to individual needs and feelings.
-In order to ease the process, parents and teachers work together to create a bridge between home and our school.
+To ease the process, parents and teachers work together to create a bridge between home and our school.
 We have found that when a parent feels comfortable in the Royal Montessori Academy environment, the child will as well.
 The building of a relationship between parents and teachers is the foundation for the child's positive experiences in school.

 For this reason, we ask parents to visit your child's new classroom or attend "Meet the Teacher" events with your child.
-During this time, teacher will ask questions to enable them to better know your child before the school year and full separation begins.
+During this time, teacher will ask questions to better familiarize themselves with your child before the start of the school year.

 Parents must say "goodbye" to their child and tell him/her when they will return.
-Parents may NOT "sneak out" in order to prevent the child from crying at that moment.
-Leaving without saying goodbye may be easier for the parents than leaving while a child is crying, but it truly isn't easier for the child.
-Their tears and cries are symbols of their healthy attachment to you.
-It is necessary and healthy for children to be allowed to express their emotions.
-Children will be helped and comforted by a teacher.
-Leaving without saying goodbye can also make separations more difficult because a child will fear the unexpected departure and try to keep a close eye on his or her parents.
-This vigilance prevents him or her from engaging in play or interacting with teachers or children.
-Sneaking out of the room is in direct opposition to the trust that you are trying to build with your child.
+Parents may NOT "sneak out" to prevent the child from crying at that moment.
+Leaving without saying goodbye may be easier for the parents than leaving while a child is crying, but it is harder for the child.
+Sneaking out of the room is in direct opposition to the trust that you are building with your child.
 They will better trust that you will return when they see that you are clear about when you leave.
 When saying goodbye, tell your child when you will return.
 "Mommy will be back after lunch to pick you up!"
-Then upon return remind them, "I am back like I said to pick you up after lunch.
+Upon return, remind your child, "I am back like I said to pick you up after lunch.
 How was your day?"
+A child's tears and cries are symbols of their healthy attachment to you.
+It is necessary and healthy for children to be allowed to express their emotions.
+Children will be helped and comforted by a teacher.

-We encourage you to talk openly with your teachers in order to establish positive relationships.
-Expressing your feeling and needs at this time and all throughout the year is vital to the success of you and your child's experiences at Royal Montessori Academy.
+We encourage you to communicate and talk openly with your teachers to establish positive relationships.
+Expressing your feelings and needs at this time and all throughout the year is vital to the success of you and your child's experiences at Royal Montessori Academy.